Johnz86/rclone-kit/README.md

 ## Configuration

-- `RCLONE_CONFIG` — path to an `rclone.conf` file.
-If unset, `rclone config
-  paths` is used to discover the active config.
+- `RCLONE_CONFIG`, path to an `rclone.conf` file.
+If unset, `rclone config paths` is used to discover the active config.

 ## Contributing

-This project uses [uv](https://docs.astral.sh/uv/) as the only project, environment, dependency, build, and publishing frontend — no OS-specific wrapper scripts.
+This project uses [uv](https://docs.astral.sh/uv/) as the only project, environment, dependency, build, and publishing frontend, no OS-specific wrapper scripts.

 ```bash
 git clone https://github.com/Johnz86/rclone-kit